 - What is your counseling approach for expectant parents?
 (Information on parenting should be easily available to people coming in for pregnancy counseling.
 The agency should never push, but rather provide information and support.)

 - How often do expectant parents decide to parent after being matched with adoptive parents?

 - At what stage of the pregnancy do you suggest expectant parents choose adoptive parents?
 (Many professionals suggest not entering a match until at least 7 months into the pregnancy.
-Expectant parents go through a lot of ups and downs, and you don’t want to be riding that roller coaster for more than 2 months.)
+Expectant parents go through a lot of ups and downs, and you don’t want to be riding that roller coaster for very long.)

 - Please explain your fee schedule.
-(A large portion — up to 1/3 of the total — should be due only after placement.)
+(A not-small portion — up to 1/3 of the total — should be due only after placement.)

 Ask adoptive parents